Troubleshooting a Broken Furnace Humidifier

 Before diving in with tools, start with a bit of detective work.
 These are common reasons your humidifier might act up:

-- Strange smells – Could be mold, bacteria, or a bad filter
+• Strange smells – Could be mould, bacteria, or a bad filter

 Another tip: always check power, system switches, and basic controls before assuming the worst!